 It’s easy to think that the squishiest, most cloud-like insole will provide the most comfort.
 While a super-soft insole might feel nice for a moment, it often lacks the structure needed for hours of standing on concrete.
 Think of it like a mattress—too soft, and you get no support.
 Your foot can sink into the material, leading to instability and fatigue as your muscles work overtime to keep you balanced.
 A firmer insole with strategic cushioning provides a stable foundation that properly supports your arch and heel.
 This is one of the most common myths about insoles that can lead you away from the support you actually need.

-Myth: One-Size-Fits-All Arch Support Works
+Myth: Any Arch Support Will Do

 This might be the most damaging myth of all.
 Generic insoles treat all feet as if they’re identical, but they’re not.
 Your foot anatomy—whether you have flat feet, high arches, or something in between—is unique.
 Using an insole with the wrong arch height can cause more harm than good, leading to discomfort and improper alignment.
 This is why a personalized approach is so important.
 Aetrex helps to solve this problem with advanced foot scanning technology that identifies your specific arch type and pressure points.
 This data ensures you get an orthotic that provides targeted support exactly where you need it, rather than a generic guess.